 The issue occurring due to premature deindustrialization totally makes sense because our workforce is not ready to accommodate service and other informal industry which requires higher skills among the workforce.
 While it is sad that Indonesia experienced premature deindustrialization, we can still fix it.
 Industrialization allows unskilled laborers to work because many of the jobs are repetitive - as long as we can find balance between the allocation of skilled and unskilled ones, Indonesia is back on track.

 This issue motivates me to pursue further studies in Operational Research (OR) because OR is a study that complements well with industrialization.
-I imagined being an entrepreneur in the supply chain & manufacturing industry who is capable of allocating skilled and unskilled ones in factories in different fields, trying to find the near-perfect ratio between unskilled and skilled workers so that we can entrust the skilled ones to lead and train the unskilled ones.
-For instance, industries that are chemical-related require a higher ratio of skilled to unskilled laborers while industries like textile and clothing require a lower ratio of skilled to unskilled laborers due to its high chances of danger, requiring its worker to have a higher expected education prerequisite.
-Not only that it can solve issues relevant to human resources in the industry, it can also build a robust end-to-end production process in factories that is efficient while ensuring proper waste disposal to fulfill the Paris Agreement.
-For instance, whether to consider adding one more type of machine that can neutralize industrial waste, or upgrading some of the current machines into an eco-friendly version - these things can be calculated using multi-objective optimization, one of OR branch of study, to maximize a factory’s profitability while ensuring that its waste is below the government’s requirement.
+I imagined being an entrepreneur in the supply chain & manufacturing industry who is capable of allocating skilled and unskilled workers in factories in different fields, trying to find the near-perfect ratio between unskilled and skilled workers so that we can entrust the skilled ones to lead and train the unskilled ones.
+For instance, industries that are chemical-related require a higher ratio of skilled to unskilled laborers while industries like textile and clothing require a lower ratio of skilled to unskilled laborers due to its high chances of danger, requiring its workers to have a higher expected prerequisite education.
+Not only can it solve issues relevant to human resources in the industry, it can also build a robust end-to-end production process in factories that is efficient while ensuring proper waste disposal to fulfill the Paris Agreement.
+For instance, whether to consider adding one more type of machine that can neutralize industrial waste, or upgrading some of the current machines into an eco-friendly version - these things can be calculated using multi-objective optimization, one of OR’s branch of study, to maximize a factory’s profitability while ensuring that its waste is below the government’s requirement.
 These are just a tiny bit of issues in Indonesia, and more of them can still be solved using OR.

 There are several motivations on why I want to pursue an advanced degree in Operations Research & Analytics.
 My first motivation is to become a unique applicant for management consulting in my area of interest.
 Prior to achieving my entrepreneurial dream, I want to gather several years of experience in supply chain & manufacturing to have a stronger presence in the industry.
 An industry famous for its rigorous selection rounds, being well-prepared is an understatement since failure to pass the round may result in a rejection ban which requires the candidate to wait for 2 years before reapplying.
 Although I have gone through several internship experiences as CEO office which involves working alongside management consultants from BCG and Strategy&, I believe gaining specialization prior to entering management consulting allows me to gain more exposure to industrialization during my management consulting experience in the future.